 PLSC 367.
 Contemporary Spanish Politics

-This course main goal is to help students to become familiar with contemporary Spanish politics, and to understand the dynamics that lie behind the political change in the Spanish context.
-The Spanish case serves to motivate a broader reflection on relevant topics in comparative politics (e.g. transitional justice, processes of state and nation building, terrorism and its electoral consequences, secessionism, etc.).
+This course seeks to help students to become familiar with Spanish politics, and to understand the dynamics that lie behind political change in contemporary Spain.
+The Spanish case serves to motivate a broader reflection on relevant topics in comparative politics (e.g. polarization, transitional justice, state and nation building, terrorism and its electoral consequences, secessionism, etc.).

 The course is addressed to undergraduate students with basic notions of comparative politics who want to specialize in the Spanish case, students pursuing a Spanish major with an interest in the politics of Spain or, more broadly, to students with a general interest in Spain.

 Over the course, we will use visual materials and press articles to learn and understand what is going on in Spanish politics today.